healer6578/Multi-purposed_Calculator/README.md

-# Simple Math Calculator
+# Multi-purposed Math Calculator

-This Calculator can help new programmers understand basic math operators in python.
+This Calculator can help new coders understand basic math operators in python.

-Also help new-programmers to get a easier understanding of basic math coding.
+Also help new-programmers to get a easier understanding of basic math in coding.

 ## Inputs (1, 2, 3, 4, 5, 6) and its following Operation/function.
 Inputting 1 : for (Addition/Sum) ➕